Healthy Habits For Teens That Are Easy To Follow

 - Urge your adolescent to eat well-balanced meals to maintain steady energy levels and prevent extreme hunger that can often lead to overeating.

-- Help teenagers understand the difference between physical and emotional hunger and navigate them to cope with stress, frustration or boredom instead of turning to food.
+- Help teenagers understand the difference between physical and emotional hunger and help them to cope with stress, frustration or boredom instead of turning to food.
 Physical hunger (stomach rumbling, feeling lightheaded, low energy) builds gradually and is satisfied by a variety of foods, and it goes away after eating.
-Emotional hunger on the other hand often comes on more suddenly with higher intensity and a strong craving for certain foods.
+Emotional hunger, on the other hand, often comes on more suddenly with higher intensity and a strong craving for certain foods.
 It persists even after eating and can be triggered by stress, boredom, or sadness.
-Practical tips to manage emotional eating include identifying triggers, finding healthy coping mechanisms (eg. replacing snacking with going for a walk or listening to music), not restricting foods completely and practice moderation and mindful eating and seeking the support of a therapist or counsellor who specialises in eating behaviours.
+Practical tips to manage emotional eating include identifying triggers, finding healthy coping mechanisms (eg, replacing snacking with going for a walk or listening to music), not restricting foods completely and practising moderation and mindful eating and seeking the support of a therapist or counsellor who specialises in eating behaviours.

 - Be sure to involve your teens in planning and preparing meals so that they learn cooking skills and value healthy eating.